It’s fair to say at this point that Red Dragon Inn is truly one of the great games out there.

 Plus, ordering a copy or expansion through our Amazon link supports the website, adds an awesome game to your board game collection, and will provide great gift ideas for years once you get your friends and family hooked!

-Naturally, this means not all characters are created equal, so I’m going to break down my personal tier list for this extensive catalogue of patrons.
+Naturally, this means not all characters are created equal, so I’m going to break down my personal tier list for this extensive catalogue of patrons, based on over a decade of experience and more Red Dragon Inn games than I can count.

 Grading Red Dragon Inn Characters